octave2000/mydb-cli/README.md

 # mydbportal-cli

-CLI to control your databases

 ## Description:
-mydbportal CLI is a simple command-line tool that helps developers connect to and manage their databases on mydbportal.com
+mydbportal CLI is a  command-line tool that helps developers connect to and manage their databases on mydbportal.com

 ## Installation